kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Kansas Inmate Search

 Kansas inmate records contain arrest and incarceration information about persons held in correctional facilities in the state.
-Typically, the data held in these records include:
+Typically, the data held in these records includes:

 Inmate records for persons incarcerated in the state prisons are maintained by the Kansas Department of Corrections (KDOC).
 However, inmate records for persons held in the county jails are provided by the sheriff’s offices or the police departments in the Kansas cities.
 Under the Kansas Freedom of Information Act (FOIA), basic inmate records are made publicly accessible.
 However, disciplinary records about an identifiable inmate are exempt from disclosure.